 Hosting, and facilitating Key Customer Partnership Meetings for a National Television Network with top-tier advertisers, to develop ideas beyond traditional commercial advertising, resulting in innovative custom solutions to partners' advertising objectives and the booking of millions of dollars of incremental business for the Network

-Mitch has served on the Faculty of GE University, teaching leadership, communication, and coaching skills, and has guest lectured at Columbia University in conjunction with Dr. Anne Power.
+Mitch has served on the Faculty of GE University, teaching leadership, communication, and coaching skills, and has guest lectured at Columbia University in conjunction with Dr. Anne Power on the relationship between a coach's challenges and those of his/her/their clients.
 In addition, he currently serves as Director of Brand and Culture for Chef Scott Conant's company, SC Restaurant Ventures.

 He received a B.A., cum laude, in English from Boston University and a Graduate Certificate in Executive/Organizational Coaching from Columbia University, with a research focus on The Use of Film and Television to Foster Transformative Learning in Executive and Organizational Coaching.